Tax Clinic

 Frequently Asked Questions

-You must file a tax return if owe income tax or if you want to claim an income tax refund.
+You must file a tax return if you owe income tax or if you want to claim an income tax refund.
 All residents of Canada on Dec 31 of any given year are expected to file an income tax return.
 It is best to meet with a tax consultant who can help you process your Income Tax Return and assist you with obtaining the maximum benefit from your return.
 If you are eligible for a refund, you will be paid by cheque or direct deposit to the receiver’s bank account.

 If you are a resident of Canada or an International Student who is here on a study permit and residing in Canada temporarily, you may be eligible for certain payments or credits, you must file an income tax return.
 All Canadian residents as of December 31 of any given year must also file an income tax return.

 Generally, your income tax return must be filed on or before April 30 of the year following the year for which the return is being filed.
-If you owe tax and you file your tax return late, you will be charged a late-filing penalty and interest on any unpaid amounts.
+If you owe taxes and you file your tax return late, you will be charged a late-filing penalty and interest on any unpaid amounts.

 ***We will also need to know the amount of world income you earned in the year that you came to Canada